rng-guy/NFSMWBartender/README.md

 # 2 - What does the "Advanced" feature set do?

 The "Advanced" feature set **lets you change** (per Heat level)
-* how many chasing cops can (re)spawn without backup once a wave of reinforcements is exhausted,
+* how many chasing cops can (re)spawn regardless of the remaining engagement count,
 * the global cop-spawn limit for how many chasing cops in total may be active at any given time,
 * whether spawning decisions for chasing cops are independent of all other pursuit vehicles,
+* how far away new chasing cops must spawn from all already active cops,
 * when exactly (if at all) and how many chasing cops from other Heat levels can flee the pursuit,
 * which vehicles (any amount, with counts and chances) may spawn to chase and search for racers,
 * which vehicles (same liberties as above) may spawn in non-Strategy roadblocks,